Our Study Centre offers academic and personal support for all our students, and is unique to our Department.

-Run by Study Support Manager, Robin Brooker and a team of student volunteers, the Centre offers informal advice and support in all areas of your study and life at Essex.
+Run by Study Support Manager, Hasnain Qayyum and a team of student volunteers, the Study Centre offers informal advice and support in all areas of your study and life at Essex.

 Our common room is at the heart of the Department.
 It's open every day and is a great place to meet up, chat with friends and staff, or read.

 It's stocked with daily newspapers, magazines and journals, and drinks are also available.
 It's also the venue for drinks and nibbles after weekly departmental seminars.

 Our IDEATE undergraduate journal of sociology showcases the very best of our students' work.

 You can read their work to give you an idea of how to write essays, projects, presentations and research proposals with first class grades.

 In addition to the Albert Sloman Library, you have access to the collections of datasets, archives and research materials held in the UK Data Archive.